cerner/fhir.cerner.com/content/millennium/dstu2/general-clinical/procedure.md

 ## Overview

 The Procedure resource returns current and historical procedures performed on a patient.
-The current implementation doesn't include surgical or radiology procedures.
+A procedure can be invasive or non-invasive treatments/procedures and observations.
+For example, a patient who has breast cancer could have significant & pertinent procedures that include mammograms, BRCA testing, breast examination documentation & lumpectomy.
+It is up to the user what procedures are clinically significant to document.
+Surgical and radiology procedures documented in other Cerner solutions will return if manually added by a clinician in the patient's procedure history.

 The following fields are returned if valued: